pmarcum/BibMan/README.md

 ================================
 11/10/2021:
 - The following error was corrected: When adding a new reference to the library, if there was no publicly-available pdf file, the code crashed when making the API call to the NASA ADS.
 The code now gracefully returns an error and marks the line in the spreadsheet as incomplete.
 - A brand new search tool has been implemented!
 A new option is now available in the top-level menu of the spreadsheet that opens up the search tool.
-Learn all about it here: https://youtu.be/PGiTd0DZIvo
+Learn all about it here: https://youtu.be/PGiTd0DZIvo.
+If you already have downloaded BibFile Manager and already have a reference library started in it, you can do the following to preserve your library:
+(1) Click on "Extensions" (located along the top of the spreadsheet, where other menu options such as "File", "Edit", "view", etc are seen), then click on "Apps Script".
+(2) In the new tab that appears, click on "Code.gs", select everything, then delete all the content.
+Go to the Code.gs file provided in this GitHub folder, copy/paste the contents into your Code.gs file.
+After pasting the contents, hit "File"=>"Save".
+(3) Repeat Step #2, but with "pdfDisplayTemplate.html", and copy/pasting the contents of the pdfDisplayTemplate.html provided in this GitHub folder.
+DO NOT FORGET: "File" => "Save".
+(4) Go to "File"=>"New"=>HTML.
+Type "pdfSearch" into the text box when a file name is requested.
+Delete the default contents of the new file and paste-in the contents of "pdfSearch.html" provided in this GitHub.
+DO NOT FORGET: "File" => "Save".
+(5) Close out the editor tab on your browser (you did hit File=>Save for each of the modified files, right?!)
+After completing the above steps, your "old" spreadsheet should now be using the latest/greatest version of the code!

 10/28/2021:
 - An error was found with the selection functionality.
 As one clicked on a cell in the "PDF FILE LIST" sheet, the script highlighted the entire row so that the user could more easily see where their cursor was pointing.
 This functionality had the undesirable consequence of making it impossible to type new entries into the ADS/Google ID column to add papers to the reference library, so this row-highlighting feature has been removed for the time being.